Grape vs Grapefruit - Health impact and Nutrition Comparison

 Introduction

-In this article, you can find the main differences in the nutrition of grape and grapefruit.
+In this article, you can find the main differences in the nutrition of grapes and grapefruit.
 Grapefruit and grape are similar in their names.
 The name "grapefruit" comes from this fruit growing in clusters on trees, like grapes.
 Nevertheless, externally these fruits are different.
 Grapes are small and sweet, have smooth skins, and have a whitish bloom, whereas grapefruits are tart and are usually between 4 and 6 inches.

 Varieties

 Grapes belong to the Vitis genus; they are botanically berries.
 Grapefruits are a hybrid between pomelo and sweet oranges; they belong to the Citrus genus.
 Overall, grapes can be black, yellow, green, and pink.
-There are around 10 000 different varieties of grape.
+There are around 10 000 different varieties of grapes.
 Grapefruits are yellow-orange skinned.
 The pulps of this fruit can be pink and red, depending on the cultivars.
 Grapes belong to the non-climacteric type of fruit, generally occurring in clusters, whereas grapefruits are subtropical fruits [1] [2].

 Uses

-You can use rapes for making wine, grape juice, jam, vinegar, and oil.
+You can use rape for making wine, grape juice, jam, vinegar, and oil.
 Fresh grapes are great for salads.
 In most European countries, dried grapes are called "raisins."
 Grapefruits can also be eaten fresh or in juice, smoothies, yogurt, and salads [3] [4].

 Nutrition